colehurwitz/llm_bci/README2.txt

     - bci: contains the Encoder and Decoder models
     - finetune: script for finetuning BCI model
     - inference: script to test inference on BCI model
-    - change_prefix: script to manipulate state_dict keys
+    - change_prefix: script to adapt llama2 state_dict to BCI state_dict
     - fsdp_config.yaml: accelerate config for distributed training

 CHANGES
-    - peft/mapping.py to add PeftModelForOnlyLM to the Mapping dict
-    - peft/peft_model.oy to add PeftModelForOnlyLM which is PeftModelForCausalLM without the labels
-    - peft/utils/peft_types.py to add OnlyLM to TaskTypes
-    - pretrained llama model state dict to match the new model architecture
+    - adapted pretrained llama2 model state dict to match the new model architecture